mahdijz5/mahdijz5/README.md

 ⚡ I'm Mahdi Javidi the junior javascript fullstack programmer and I was born in 2006;

-😎 I'm really crazy about programming and I always want to learn more;

 <!--
 **mahdijz5/mahdijz5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.